fernandoloaizae/fernandoloaizae.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Researcher in Economics at the [Munich Research Institute for the Economics of Aging and SHARE Analyses](https://mea-share.eu) and a guest researcher at the [Max Planck Institute for Social Law and Social Policy](https://www.mpisoc.mpg.de/en/).
+I am a Senior Research Fellow in Economics at the Net Zero Lab in the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-I am an applied economist with an interest in Public Economics and Household Finance.
+I am an applied economist with an interest in Public Economics.
 My motivation is to understand the main drivers of economic inequality to foster economic equality, alleviate poverty, and enhance social mobility.
+My research now involves evaluating environmental policies designed to lower carbon emissions.